-Johns Hopkins University School of Medicine, United States of America
+Johns Hopkins School of Medicine, United States of America

 Mobile DNA is an online, peer-reviewed, open access journal that publishes articles providing novel insights into DNA rearrangements in all organisms, ranging from transposition and other types of recombination mechanisms to patterns and processes of mobile element and host genome evolution.
 In addition, the journal will consider articles on the utility of mobile genetic elements in biotechnological methods and protocols.